yonger1516/jmeter-influxdb/README.md

+Purpose:
-Purpose:write jmeter result data to influxdb,then display by grafana with OS system performance metrics, which help one detect issue quickly.
+Write jmeter result data to influxdb,then display by grafana with OS system performance metrics, which help one detect issue quickly.

 Usage:
 1.compile source with maven